pranjaliyadav44/E-COMMERCE_salesData-Analytics/README.md

 DAX or R/Python Scripts for regression modeling.

- 3️⃣ Category and Brand Performance Trends
+•Category and Brand Performance Trends

 🔹 Visuals: